-[(b)](c)Before presentation of the case, the parties shall have the opportunity to make opening statements[-], provided that the presiding officer may order that opening statements be made in writing rather than orally at the hearing.
+[(b)](c) Before presentation of the case, the parties shall have the opportunity to make opening statements[-], provided that the presiding officer may order that opening statements be made in writing rather than orally at the hearing.
 The usual order of making opening statements shall be as follows:

-- Opening statement by the executive director or complainant; and Opening statement by the respondent.
-The respondent may reserved - 2) Opening statement by the respondent.
-The respondent may reserve the opportunity to make the opening statement until after the executive director or complainant has presented [the complainant's] its case.
-Opening statements may be waived by a party. - [(c)] (d) Witnesses shall be examined as follows: - (1) Direct examination by the party calling the witness; - (2) Cross examination by the other party[;], limited to the issues raised on direct examination; - (3) Redirect examination by the party calling the witness[;], limited to the issues raised on cross examination; - (4) Recross examination by the other party[;], limited to the issues raised on redirect examination; and - (5) Examination of the witness by the commission or hearing officer at any time.
+- (1) Opening statement by the executive director or complainant; and - (2) Opening statement by the respondent.
+The respondent may reserve the opportunity to make the opening statement until after the executive director or\complainant has presented [the complainant's] its case.
+Opening statements may be waived by a party.

+[(c)] (d) Witnesses shall be examined as follows:

+- (1) Direct examination by the party calling the witness; - (2) Cross examination by the other party[;], limited to the issues raised on direct examination; - Redirect examination by the party calling the witness[;]. limited to the issues raised on cross examination; - (4) Recross examination by the other party[;], limited to the issues raised on redirect examination; and - (5) Examination of the witness by the commission or hearing officer at any time.